MicrosoftDocs/xamarin-docs.es-es/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT0037"></a>

-### <a name="mt0037-monotouchdll-is-not-64-bit-compatible-either-reference-xamariniosdll-or-do-not-build-for-a-64-bit-architecture-arm64-andor-x86_64"></a>MT0037: MonoTouch. dll no es compatible con 64 bits.
-Puede hacer referencia a Xamarin. iOS. dll o no compilar para una arquitectura de 64 bits (ARM64 y/o x86_64).
+### <a name="mt0037-monotouchdll-is-not-64-bit-compatible-either-reference-xamariniosdll-or-do-not-build-for-a-64-bit-architecture-arm64-andor-x86_64"></a>MT0037: monotouch.dll no es compatible con 64 bits.
+Haga referencia Xamarin.iOS.dll o no compilar para una arquitectura de 64 bits (ARM64 y/o x86_64).

 <a name="MT0038"></a>

-### <a name="mt0038-the-old-registrars---registraroldstaticolddynamic-are-not-supported-when-referencing-xamariniosdll"></a>MT0038: los registradores antiguos (--registrar: oldstatic | olddynamic) no se admiten cuando se hace referencia a Xamarin. iOS. dll.
+### <a name="mt0038-the-old-registrars---registraroldstaticolddynamic-are-not-supported-when-referencing-xamariniosdll"></a>MT0038: los registradores antiguos (--registrar: oldstatic | olddynamic) no se admiten cuando se hace referencia a Xamarin.iOS.dll.

 <a name="MT0039"></a>

-### <a name="mt0039-applications-targeting-armv6-cannot-reference-xamariniosdll"></a>MT0039: las aplicaciones que tienen como destino ARMv6 no pueden hacer referencia a Xamarin. iOS. dll.
+### <a name="mt0039-applications-targeting-armv6-cannot-reference-xamariniosdll"></a>MT0039: las aplicaciones que tienen como destino ARMv6 no pueden hacer referencia a Xamarin.iOS.dll.

 <a name="MT0040"></a>